m99coder/bootstrap-parcel-bytesize-icons/README.md

-# bootstrap-parcel-dripicons
+# bootstrap-parcel-bytesize-icons

-> Bootstrap 4.x Template with Parcel Bundler and Dripicons Integration
+> Bootstrap 4.x Template with Parcel Bundler and Bytesize Icons

+Use one of the following commands:

+* `npm run serve`: Starts a server and watches for changes
+* `npm run build`: Creates a production build with minification
+* `npm run clear`: Removes the `dist` folder

 **Version 1: Pure Parcel**